ContinualAI/continual-learning-baselines/README.md

 The file `strategies/target_results.csv` lists the target metric value(s) for each experiment.

+The `StreamAccuracy` metric refers to the one computed by the Avalanche library.
+It represents the average test accuracy across all experiences at the end of the training on the last experience in the stream.
+It is often called ACC in the literature.

 ## Python dependencies for experiments
 Outside Python standard library, the main packages required to run the experiments are PyTorch, Avalanche and Pandas.
 * **Avalanche**: `pip install avalanche-lib` (stable version).
 Alternatively, you can install the latest version of Avalanche directly from the master branch of github with `pip install git+https://github.com/ContinualAI/avalanche.git`.
 For more details, please check out the complete guide on how to install Avalanche [here](https://avalanche.continualai.org/getting-started/how-to-install).